 James Houghton founded and established Signature Theatre Company in 19991.
 The company was famed for devoting whole seasons of programming to a singular playwright.
 Since 2012, Signature has presented works by multiple playwrights in the same season with the introduction of residency and legacy programs.

-In October 2008, plans were announced to construct The Pershing Square Signature Center to house all of Signature Theatre’s productions.
-The off-Broadway complex, which was designed by Frank Gehry, finally opened in 2012, containing three theatres, two rehearsal studios and a communal area complete with a café, bar and bookshop.
+In October 2008, plans emerged to construct The Pershing Square Signature Center to house all of Signature Theatre’s productions.
+The Off-Broadway complex, designed by Frank Gehry, finally opened in 2012.
+The complex contains three performance spaces, two rehearsal studios, and a communal area complete with a café, bar and bookstore.

-The Irene Diamond Stage is the largest theatre with a capacity of 294 seats, whilst the Alice Griffin Jewel Box Theatre contains 191 seats and the adaptable Romulus Linney Courtyard Theatre can hold capacities from 199 to 250, depending on whether the production uses a thrust, alley or end stage format.
+The Irene Diamond Stage is the largest theatre with a capacity of 294 seats, while the Alice Griffin Jewel Box Theatre contains 191 seats.
+The adaptable Romulus Linney Courtyard Theatre can hold 199-250 people, depending on whether the production uses a thrust, alley or end stage format.

-The Pershing Square Center’s performances spaces are also available to rent, with renowned off-Broadway production companies such as The New Group often presenting their new productions in the complex.
+The Pershing Square Center’s performance spaces are also available to rent.
+Renowned Off-Broadway production company The New Group most often presents its new productions in the complex.

 The Pershing Square Signature Center is closest to the 42nd St. - Port Authority subway stop on the A, C, and E lines.
 The closest bus stops are 9 Av./W 42 St. on the M11 and M34A-SBS lines and 10 Av./W 42 St. on the M11 line.

 Popular restaurants near the Pershing Square Signature Center, which houses Signature Theatre productions, include Chez Josephine (French), Serafina (Italian), Pio Pio 8 (Peruvian), and Mémé Mediterranean.